 It is important to keep track of your progress on the c2c graphgan by crossing off each square (or set of squares) as you make the c2c tiles.

 It is tempting to completely finish a row before marking it, but I advise you to mark your progress section by section (color by color).
-I also use arrows to mark the direction I am crocheting on and keep track of the right and wrong sides of my project.
+I also use arrows to mark the direction I am crocheting and keep track of the right and wrong sides of my project.

 For example, take row 10 below.